-As poets ran long, I’d resigned
+As the last poets ran long, I’d resigned

 to not reading at all.
 Time was short.